madanyc/workfront-learn.en/help/administration-and-setup/create-and-manage-users/system-audit-log.md

 ---
-title: How to Use the System Audit Log
+title: Understand the System Audit Log
 description: Learn how to use the system audit log to review when changes were made and when to items.
 feature: System Setup and Administration
 activity: deploy